dc03/nyx/README.md

 ## wis

-wis is a simple, strictly and statically typed, interpreted language aiming to provide deterministic object lifetimes.
+wis is a simple, interpreted language written in C++.

 ```c++
 fn main() -> int {